whiprandolph/bestseller/notes.md

 It will take _The Deepest Revolution._ Based on the words of people of healthy nations, this book is _not_ theoretical.
 If you're tired of endless political and cultural problems, and you're ready for deep change with strong and caring people, this book is for you.

+### New Rear Cover

+Did you know there are whole nations, past and present, where people live respectfully with each other and the Earth -- without racism, sexism, child abuse, pollution, widespread crime, or prisons?
+Where leaders are trusted, and integrity and generosity are common?

+Meanwhile, so-called "civilized" nations, like France, the United States, Ecuador, and Russia endure endless injustices, needless suffering, poverty, corruption, discrimination, and abuse.
+Decade after decade, these troubles never end no matter who we vote for.

+What will it take to make integrity, respect, generosity, and alignment with the Earth pervasive, so people can trust their neighbors and leaders?

+It will take _The Deepest Revolution._ Based on the words and stories of people of healthy nations, nothing in this book is theoretical or too idealistic to achieve.
+If you're tired of our endless political and cultural problems, and you're ready for deep change in solidarity with other strong and caring people, this book is for you.

 ### Notes - Cindy call 7.26.25

 * internal vs external freedom